rancheng/ranchenghistoryblogs/_posts/2019-09-25-schur-complement-depth-estimation.md

 From the figure above, we can see that this Jacobian matrix is mostly zero, except two non-zero partial derivatives.
 Those zero blocks means that the error $$e$$ has no correlation with those poses and land mark points.
 Thus when apply
 $$H = J^TJ$$, we can see that sparcity from $$J$$ will directly contribute into $$H$$.

+If we represent camera poses and land mark points as nodes, the edges that connect each other should be the non-zero entries on Jacobian matrix.